prem9910/reading-time-calculator-using-html-css-js/README.md

 This project provides a straightforward tool to calculate the estimated reading time for a piece of text.
 Users can input their text into the provided textarea, and the application will display an estimation of the time it would take an average reader to read the content.

+## Live Preview

+You can see a live preview of this project by visiting [Calculate Reading Time Live](https://prem9910.github.io/reading-time-calculator-using-html-css-js/).

 ## Usage

 1. Open the `index.html` file in a web browser.